mushrup/Download-all-morning-star-financial-data-with-one-line/README.md

 and in the end you can run 'random_forest.py' to see the c-score printed.

 Anyways, the structured data should look like 08469_lagged_90d.csv

+Dummy variable is presummed to be the stock price direction change tmr.